 In late August, My Father Cigars Inc. shipped an exclusive size of the Jaime Garcia Reserva Especial to various stores in Hawaii.
-The 6 x 46 cigar they call Lancero is limited to 350 boxes of 10, with an MSRP of $7.50 each, although Hawaii’s hight sales tax means that consumers will be paying about $11.25 each.
-The blend of the Lancero is the same as the other Jaime Garcia Reserva Especials, other than the fact that the strength has been increased.
+The 6 x 46 cigar they call Lancero is limited to 350 boxes of 10, with an MSRP of $7.50 each, although Hawaii’s high sales tax means that consumers will be paying about $11.25 each.
+The blend of the Lancero is the same as the other Jaime Garcia Reserva Especials, except that the strength has been increased.

 Jon Fia, who represents My Father and other brands in Hawaii, had this to say about the new vitola:

-Jaime Garcia blend but had the strength turned up more since guys in Hawaii like full bodied cigars.
-It was made for Hawaii retailers only instead of a singe store, kind of like a regional release.
+(The) Jaime Garcia blend, but had the strength turned up more since guys in Hawaii like full-bodied cigars.
+It was made for Hawaii retailers only instead of a single store, kind of like a regional release.
 I took (the prototypes) back to Hawaii and got feedback from the retailers.
-We all concurred it was full bodied enough to satisfy seasoned smokers but didn’t want to make it any stronger or we might turn off the less seasoned smokers.
+We all concurred it was full-bodied enough to satisfy seasoned smokers but didn’t want to make it any stronger, or we might turn off the less seasoned smokers.
 Boxes are red with gold lettering due to the large Asian population.

 The boxes that the Jaime Garcia Reserva Especial Lanceros come in are quite different then the plain boxes in the rest of the line, using a stark red color and gold type that is representative of the large Asian population that lives in Hawaii, as red is a popular color in Asian culture signifying good luck and success and is also the color of the Hawaiian royalty.
 They look like this: